Mini-Meet/website/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn build`

+On `master` will deploy a build to Netlify, meaning it will be live on our domain within 2-3 minutes

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).